This Fall the School of the Arts is offering a new course

 This course is open to students across the University and credit and letter grades are possible for those outside of the School of the Arts.

-The application is now open for Digital Storytelling: Immersive Production, a semester-long course offered this fall.
-This course is taught by Lance Weiler, Director of the School of the Arts’ Digital Storytelling Lab, and is open to all Research Arts students as a non-credit course for those within SoA and credit and letter grades for those in other schools.
+Digital Storytelling: Immersive Production is a semester-long course offered in the fall.
+The course is taught by Lance Weiler, Associate Professor and Director of the School of the Arts’ Digital Storytelling Lab, and is open to all Research Arts students as a non-credit course for those within SoA and credit and letter grades for those in other schools.
 The course is open to students within SoA and across the University.

 - FILM AF 9315